Zuckerberg hearings get Congress weighing EU-style privacy regulations

 On Wednesday, Rep. Scott Peters, a Democrat from California, asked Zuckerberg what specific parts of the GDPR he thinks are a good idea.

 "In general, it is going to be a very positive step for the internet," Zuckerberg said.
-He said many of the rights given to users by the law to control data were already on offer from Facebook.
+He said many of the rights given to users by the law to control data were already available on Facebook.

 As for what the regulation gets wrong, Zuckerberg said, "I need to think about that more."